Online Directory Business Model Explained

 online directory business models

-Did you know that Elon Musk, the richest man on the planet, started his Business empire with an Online Directory Business?
+Did you know that Elon Musk, one of the wealthiest men on the planet, started his Business empire with an Online Directory Business?

-He launched Zip2 with Venture Capital from Angel Investors in 1996 and this is how it looked like back then:
+He launched Zip2 with Venture Capital from Angel Investors in 1996, and this is how it looked back then:

 Zip2 screenshot from 1996